Sequoia/node-training/static/decks/express-routes.md

 - **Why might this be good?**
 - allows modularization
 - do one together with math ops?
 TODO: make exercise of this?
+- TODO: Would be great to have exercise here...

 |||